NewYorkCityCouncil/councilcount-py/README.md

 import councilcount as cc
 ```

-# Prerequisites

-- Python version 3.9 or above is needed.

-To install for, please use the following code:
+To install for R, please use the following code:

 ```R
 install.packages('reticulate')